Alherd/GifApp/README.md

 # GifApp
 The "GifApp" project loads and shows the GIFs that the user requests.
+Application works with GSON provided by Giphy Api.
 **********************************************************************
 To build the project, use Gradle version 3.0.1.